-Refer to "Using Volume Pools" in the IRIX NetWorker Administrator's Guide shipped with your NetWorker server software for complete instructions on creating NetWorker pools.
+Refer to "Using Volume Pools" in the IRIX NetWorker Administrator's Guide for complete instructions on creating NetWorker pools.

 Using NetWorker Backup Schedules

 NetWorker uses backup schedules to automate the level of a scheduled backup.
 The NetWorker server's administration program provides a graphical calendar that accepts entries designating the level of backup that should occur on a given day of the week.